 Final destination: La Barriere Park

 I’d be the first one to admit that I was sceptical about going to this park.
 After driving for what seemed like an eternity, I kept asking myself if La Barriere Park would indeed be worth the journey.
 Turned out it was!
 This park is as expansive as it is well maintained, with trails enough to get you lost, or on your way to discovering something new.
-This is also the perfect place to bring your pet along to roam along the edge of the creek, while you set yourself up for a day of fishing its waters.
+This is also the perfect place to bring your pet along to roam along the edge of the river, while you set yourself up for a day of fishing its waters.
 The views here are stunning and the footbridge is as Insta-worthy as it gets.
-On the day I visited, La Barriere Park also held the pleasant surprise of a cricket match in full swing, which, of course, was the perfect culmination of this fan girl’s day.